OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 1  UpdateSession   Server01        Disconnected  Microsoft.PowerShell          None
 ```

 The output shows that the attempt to disconnect was successful.
-The session state is Disconnected
+The session state is `Disconnected`
-and the Availability is None, which indicates that the session is not busy and can be reconnected.
+and the **Availability** is `None`, which indicates that the session is not busy and can be
+reconnected.

 ### Example 2 - Disconnect a session from a specific computer

-This command disconnects the ITTask PSSession on the Server12 computer from the current session.
+This command disconnects the `ITTask` **PSSession** on the Server12 computer from the current
-The ITTask session was created in the current session and connects to the Server12 computer.
-The
+session.
+The `ITTask` session was created in the current session and connects to the Server12
-command uses the `Get-PSSession` cmdlet to get the session and the `Disconnect-PSSession` cmdlet to
+computer.
+The command uses the `Get-PSSession` cmdlet to get the session and the
-disconnect it.
+`Disconnect-PSSession` cmdlet to disconnect it.

 ```
 PS> Get-PSSession -ComputerName Server12 -Name ITTask |